-AM process using metallic materials causes some residual stress, usually removed by means of a stress relieving thermal treatment on the component.
+AM using metallic materials causes some residual stress, which is usually removed by means of a stress-relieving thermal treatment on the component.

-The thermal cycle is composed by three main phases:
+The thermal cycle is composed of three main phases:

-Heating ramp: from 20 °C, up to 870 °C, 0.5 l/min Argon, partial pressure 0.1 mbar, (duration 1 h);
+Heating ramp: from 20 °C, up to 870 °C, 0.5 l/min Argon, partial pressure 0.1 mbar (duration 1 h);

-Maintenance phase: 870 °C, partial pressure 0.1 mbar (duration 1 h);
+Maintenance: 870 °C, partial pressure 0.1 mbar (duration 1 h);

-Cooling: natural cooling, down to 150 °C, partial pressure 0.1 mbar (duration 3 h); down to room temperature, partial pressure 1 bar (duration 40 min).
+Cooling: natural cooling, firstly down to 150 °C, partial pressure 0.1 mbar (duration 3 h) and then down to room temperature, partial pressure 1 bar (duration 40 min).

-In order to highlight the effect of the thermal treatment, the component has been characterized by means of a CMM, before and after the treatment:
+In order to highlight the effect of the thermal treatment, the component was characterised before and after the treatment by means of a CMM as follows:

-D0: measurements refer to the status before the thermal treatment;
+D0 measurements refer to the status before the thermal treatment;

-D1: measurements refer to the status just after the thermal treatment, as soon as the bracket has been posed in the measurement area of the production plant;
+D1 measurements refer to the status just after the thermal treatment, as soon as the bracket has been posed in the measurement area of the production plant;

-D2: measurements refer to the status after D1, around 2 weeks after the thermal treatment (thermal stabilization at the measurement area);
+D2 measurements refer to the status after D1, around 2 weeks after the thermal treatment (thermal stabilisation at the measurement area);

-D3: measurements refer to the status after D1 (repeatability conditions).
+D3 measurements refer to additional measurements of the status after D1 in order to assess repeatability.

-It has to be pointed out that every measurement after the thermal treatment have been carried out without moving the bracket from the CMM measuring support.
+It has to be pointed out that every measurement after the thermal treatment was carried out without moving the bracket from the CMM measuring support.

-The main measurement steps can be summarized as follows:
+The main measurement steps can be summarised as follows:

-Identification of the specification zones, including, the surface, the guiding spheres and the fixing bases.
-It is worthwhile to note that in the workpiece are also present some support zones, linked to the AM process needs, which do not realize functional characteristic of the bracket itself;
+Specification zones were identified, including the surface, the guiding spheres and the fixing bases.
+It is worthwhile to note that there were also some support zones in the workpiece that were linked to the requirements of the AM process but did not serve the functional characteristics of the bracket itself.

-Choice of the origin of the ideal x-y-z reference coordinate system; the setting of the coordinate system depends on the probe access possibilities;
+The origin of the ideal x-y-z reference coordinate system was chosen with reference to the probe access possibilities.

-Integration between CMM geometry and nominal geometry: the nominal coordinates of some reference points of the bracket (e.g. the origin of the reference coordinate system, centres of holes, etc.); that means aligning Part Coordinate System and Machine Coordinate System;
+The CMM geometry was integrated with the nominal geometry, which included the nominal coordinates of some reference points of the bracket (e.g. the origin of the reference coordinate system, the centres of holes, etc.).
+This required aligning the part coordinate system and the machine coordinate system.

-Minimization of the positioning errors of the component reference system: Best-fitting for the alignment of the nominal reference coordinate system to the artificial coordinate system created on the CMM software through the coordinates of point c);
+The positioning errors of the component reference system were minimised to find the best fit for the alignment of the nominal reference coordinate system and the artificial coordinate system created on the CMM software in point c).

-Definition of the measurement points, as grid on the surface and on other zones of the bracket;
+The measurement points were defined as a grid on the surface and other zones of the bracket.

-Execution of the measurement campaigns;
+The measurement campaigns were executed.

-Second best-fitting for reconstruction of the nominal belt surface (from CAD model), starting from the cloud of measured points;
+Best fit was determined a second time for the reconstruction of the nominal belt surface from the CAD model, starting from the cloud of measured points.

-Evaluation of the distances between couples of corresponding points, measured and located on the nominal surface; for the belt surface the correspondence is obtained by a geometrical projection.
+The distances were evaluated between pairs of corresponding points that had been measured and located on the nominal surface.
+For the belt surface, the correspondence was obtained by a geometrical projection.

-According to the previous steps, Figure 3 shows the measurement points of CMM, fitted to the Catia V5 model, which is used as a basis for comparison with the model results.
+According to the previous steps, Figure 3 shows the CMM measurement points fitted to the Catia V5 model, which was used as a basis for comparison with the model results.

-Deviations among measurements points and nominal geometry are used for the dimensional and shape tolerance check.
+Deviations between the measurement points and the nominal geometry were used to check dimensional and shape tolerances.

-It has to be pointed out that all these actions allow to fit, rotate and shift surfaces represented by measurement coordinates to the reference system of the model.
+It has to be pointed out that all of these actions allowed us to fit, rotate and shift surfaces represented by the measurement coordinates to the reference system of the model.

 SIMULATING THE ADDITIVE MANUFACTURING PROCESS

-In this section, the displacements dependency while simulating the additive fabrication of the previously presented component seen in Figure 1 is described.
-After the definition of the structural loads this component is subjected, a topological optimization is carried out leading to a geometry, which is characterized by high complexity making, on the other hand, the fabrication using A.M technique indispensable.
+In this section, the dependency of displacements while simulating the additive fabrication of the previously presented component seen in Figure 1 is described.
+After defining the structural loads this component was subject to, a topological optimisation was carried out, leading to a geometry characterised by high complexity, which did, therefore, make AM indispensable.